colin1717/adopt-project/README.md

 * Heroku -  Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps — we're the fastest way to             go from idea to URL, bypassing all those infrastructure headaches.

+* Git and GitHub - As Git is a distributed version control system, it can be used as a server out of the box.
+Dedicated Git server software helps, amongst other features, to add access control, display the contents of a Git repository via the web, and help managing multiple repositories.

 ## Installation Dependencies